 Messier 106 (NGC 4258) from my backyard

-Scientifically, Messier 106 (NGC 4258) is one of the most fascinating nearby spiral galaxies.
-Located about 23 million light-years away in Canes Venatici, it is classified as a Seyfert II galaxy and belongs to the small class of anomalous-arm spirals.
-Unlike typical spiral arms shaped solely by density waves, M106 exhibits additional arms that emit strongly in radio, X-ray, and Hα wavelengths.
+Scientifically, M106 (also catalogued as NGC 4258) is one of the most fascinating nearby spiral galaxies.
+Located about 23 million light-years away in the constellation Canes Venatici, it is classified as a Seyfert II galaxy and belongs to the rare class of anomalous-arm spirals.
+Unlike ordinary spiral arms shaped mainly by density waves and star formation, M106 exhibits additional arms that emit strongly in radio, X-ray, and Hα wavelengths.

-These “anomalous arms” are powered by jets and shock heating from the galaxy’s actively accreting supermassive black hole, making M106 an important laboratory for studying AGN feedback in relatively normal disk galaxies.
-The galaxy is also famous for hosting water megamasers in its nucleus—natural cosmic lasers that allow exceptionally precise geometric distance measurements.
-This has made M106 a crucial anchor point for calibrating the extragalactic distance scale and refining the value of the Hubble constant.
+These unusual “anomalous arms” are powered by jets and shock heating originating from the galaxy’s actively accreting supermassive black hole, making M106 an important laboratory for studying AGN feedback in relatively normal disk galaxies.
+The galaxy is also famous for hosting water megamasers in its nucleus—natural microwave amplifiers that allow extremely precise geometric distance measurements.
+These observations have made M106 one of the key calibrators for the extragalactic distance scale and for refining the value of the Hubble constant.

 Data calibration and registration was performed with DeepSkyStacker, the final processing was done with PixInsight.
 The result was as follows: